 What is coronavirus or COVID-19?

 Coronavirus is a family of viruses.
-COVID-19 is a new (novel) virus in the coronavirus family that has caused the recent global pandemic.
+COVID-19 is a new (novel) virus in the coronavirus family that has caused the global pandemic.
 COVID-19 is highly infectious and can cause severe respiratory disease.
 It’s spread from person to person.

 How can I prevent COVID-19 infection?